ppy/osu-wiki/news/2025/2025-11-15-osu-world-cup-2025-group-stage-recap.md

 **Highlight match:** [Romania vs. Finland](https://osu.ppy.sh/community/matches/119771875) ([VOD](https://www.twitch.tv/videos/2612999141?t=2h15m45s)), where Finland put up a huge upset, beating the top seed of the group 5–1 as the bottom seed.

-**Group MVP:** While ::{ flag=RO }:: [badeu](https://osu.ppy.sh/users/1473890) had the highest individual performance in the group, the MVP has to go to ::{ flag=NZ }:: [Kyujin](https://osu.ppy.sh/users/15293080), who put up a similar performance for New Zealand as a part of their 3–0 run in the group.
+**Group MVP:** While ::{ flag=RO }:: ::badeu::{ user-id=1473890 } had the highest individual performance in the group, the MVP has to go to ::{ flag=NZ }:: ::Kyujin::{ user-id=15293080 }, who put up a similar performance for New Zealand as a part of their 3–0 run in the group.

 ### Group C